lifeModder19135/cf-pipeline/ABOUT_THE_APPS.md

     execute the command giving values for all of the  options.
 The options describe how you want the file laid out.

+### cf-openproblem

+  ***Synopsis:***
+    cf-openproblem [CONTEST_ID] [INDEX]

+  ***Description:***
+    This is a simple app for opening a problem's page in your default browser.
+As an example, if you run 'cf-openproblem 2108 D', your web browser will open to the page for problem D of contest 2108.
+Or instead you can run 'cf-openproblem -a' or '--all' to navigate directlt to the full list of problems.

 ### cf-pipeline

   ***Synopsis:***